stefanos1316/epidose/README.md

 ### Update user's device
-Apart form fetching Cuckoo filters, the device will also fetch Shell scritps from the health authority server to update the device.
+Apart form fetching the Cuckoo filter, the device will also fetch shell scripts from the health authority server to update the device.
-The update scripts can update the Epidose software, upgrade the Kernel, update the microcontrollers' firmware, etc.
+The update scripts can update the Epidose software, the kernel, the microcontrollers' firmware, etc.
-The update scripts can have the following format:
+By default the update script should be an empty file.
+An update script that updates the Epidose daemons could be as follows.

 ```sh
 #!/bin/sh